jcesardasilva/tutorialcoherence/README.md

 Modifications have been made on the original code for educational reasons and Python compatibility.

-The Python implementation in notebook 3 is inspired by the MATLAB code available in the Appendix A of the Diploma thesis by Dr. Martin Dierolf, which is available here: https://www.psi.ch/sls/csaxs/PublicationsEN/thesis_dierolf.pdf
+The Python implementation in the notebook concerning simulations of ptychography is inspired by the MATLAB code available in the Appendix A of the Diploma thesis by Dr. Martin Dierolf, which is available here: https://www.psi.ch/sls/csaxs/PublicationsEN/thesis_dierolf.pdf